awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 **Note**
 When you create your AWS account, you must provide an email address\.
 You can change this address at any time\.
 For more information about changing the address associated with your AWS account, see [Managing an AWS Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#account-info) in the *AWS Billing and Cost Management User Guide*\.

 You can use Amazon CloudWatch to create alarms that inform you when your bounce and complaint rates are too high\.
 Creating an alarm is a good way to receive an early warning of factors that could cause us to pause your account's ability to send email\.
 However, there are factors other than bounces and complaints that could cause us to pause your ability to send email\.
-For more information about creating alarms in CloudWatch, see [Creating Reputation Monitoring Alarms Using CloudWatch](reputationdashboard-cloudwatch-alarm.md)\.
+For more information about creating alarms in CloudWatch, see [Creating reputation monitoring alarms using CloudWatch](reputationdashboard-cloudwatch-alarm.md)\.

 You can also use the [Deliverability Dashboard](reputation-dashboard-dg.md) to determine the current status of your account\.
 For example, if your account's ability to send email is currently paused, the **Account status** section of the Deliverability Dashboard displays a status of **SENDING PAUSE**\.
 If your account is able to send email normally, it displays a status of **HEALTHY**\.